kuan234/Face-Recognition-Attendance-System/README.md

 ## FYP2-Backend

-1. Before to run and backend server, make sure you have install XAMPP and downgrade the database version.
+1. Before to run and backend server, make sure you have install XAMPP and upgrade/downgrade the xampp mariadb version to 10.6.

 2. Go to Xampp PhpMyAdmin, Create the database 'face_recognition_system' and import the sql.file